-The dog would naturally put its pray between its paws in a lying down position and eat from there.
-In this position the jaws, head and spine are all aligned in such a way that there is minimal strain on the dog’s muscles.
+The dog would naturally put its prey between its paws in a lying-down position and eat from there.
+In this position, the jaws, head, and spine are all aligned in such a way that there is minimal strain on the dog’s muscles.

 If your dog has always taken this position, there is no need for concern and you should actually be pleased that your dog eats this way naturally in light of all the benefits just highlighted.

-If, on the other hand, this is a behaviour which you have recently seen your dog taking up, there could be a number of reasons why this is happening.
+If, on the other hand, this is a behavior which you have recently seen your dog taking up, there could be a number of reasons why this is happening.

-They find this position more comfortable than to eat from a standing position and there really isn’t much more to it.
+They find this position more comfortable than eating from a standing position and there really isn’t much more to it.
 Another, more concerning reason could be that your dog is in some sort of pain or discomfort.